Part 1: CAD-Embedded CFD Solution

 Post-Processing

 Autodesk CFD post-processing leaves a lot to be desired, although it is getting better with each new release.
 It is a little like being transported back in time about 10 years compared to the best-in-class tools.
+The 2026 update has attempted to bridge this gap by introducing improved legends, a redesigned animation bar, and a unified cutting plane dialog within the modernized results experience.
 Given that it was developed completely independently from other Autodesk tools and is still a stand-alone software, it isn’t surprising that it shares little in common with the well-developed visualization and rendering tools available in Inventor and Fusion 360.
-Dedicated users can only hope that Autodesk CFD will eventually be consumed by one or both of those platforms and will necessarily benefit from improved optics.
+Dedicated users can only hope that Autodesk CFD will eventually be fully consumed by one or both of those platforms and will necessarily benefit from improved optics.
+The 2026 inclusion of an FBX exporter now allows for a direct path into high-end rendering tools like VRED, which provides a workaround for the software's internal visual limitations.
 Look around the Autodesk Simulation Blog for a few minutes and you’ll catch our drift.

 Licensing & Cost

-Currently, Autodesk CFD Premium and CFD Ultimate are available as annual subscription for around $9,500 and $11,600.
+Currently, Autodesk CFD Ultimate is available as an annual subscription for around $10,500.
 Annual renewals are then needed to maintain this license and cost $6,600 or $8,100, respectively.
-With this subscription, you will also get access to Fusion 360, Autodesk’s web-hosted 3D solid modeling software.
+With this subscription, you will also get access to Fusion, Autodesk’s cloud-integrated 3D solid modeling software.
 Alternatively, one can purchase a subscription of Autodesk Inventor if you prefer a more traditional 3D modeling software.
 Simulations can be performed on as many physical cores as you have access to but there is a major caveat.
 Typically, finite element calculations do not scale linearly with number of processes and struggle more so with RAM limitations.
-By Autodesk’s own admission, users can only expect a 20% speed up going from 4 to 8 processes and a 10% speed up going from 8 to 16.
-This makes it a real head-scratcher as to why anyone would be using the Autodesk CFD Flex service, where simulations are submitted to Autodesk hosted cloud resources for additional per run costs.
+By Autodesk’s own admission, users can only expect limited speedup going beyond 8 or 16 cores.
+This makes it a real head-scratcher as to why anyone would be using the Autodesk Flex service (which replaced the legacy CFD Flex service), where simulations are submitted to Autodesk hosted cloud resources for additional per run costs.
 Such a situation claims all the drawbacks of cloud simulation (additional costs, file transfer times, etc.) with none of the benefits (fast simulations on many tens or hundreds of processors) compared with local solving.
+In 2026, Flex tokens cost roughly $3 per token, with a CFD solve typically consuming 5–15 tokens per run.
+If you are evaluating cloud CFD workflows and want guidance on what actually delivers value, see our CFD Consulting page.

-Example #3: ANSYS Discovery Live (with Video Demonstration)
+Example #3: ANSYS Discovery Live (with Video Demonstration): Real-Time GPU Results — From Marketing Gimmick to Industry-Standard Upfront Tool

 Since this technology is so new, it isn’t fair to burden it with comparisons to more battled-tested solutions, but realistically at this point it is a tool for tinkerers and inventors on shoestring budgets.